dannys0n/Generative-AI-Works-CS394/notebooks/07/README.md

 These issues can easily be resolved manually in a post-processing step.
 And while these issues were unexpected, they’re easy to detect for prune and jittering.

-We can see these issues pop up in our test cases, where k was significantly higher than h.
+We can see these issues pop up in our test cases, where k was significantly higher than h.<br>
-Looking at file k20-h10-a1, case 6 shows generally sound seeds, but then a lot of seeds went off into no mans land.
+Looking at file k20-h10-a1, case 6 shows generally sound seeds, but then a lot of seeds went off into no mans land.<br>
 <img width="446" height="442" alt="k20-h10-case6" src="https://github.com/user-attachments/assets/b7730135-13e3-4c93-9519-4c832e6a264f" />

-Case 5 appears to separate quite nicely, but this was only after pruning seeds that were stacking on top of each other.
+Case 5 appears to separate quite nicely, but this was only after pruning seeds that were stacking on top of each other.<br>
 <img width="448" height="449" alt="k20-h10-case5" src="https://github.com/user-attachments/assets/330b1cc2-97e6-409f-8ba9-7458a49a8752" />

 What I would change:
 ========================================================================
 Remove the aspect ratio parameter; it may have just introduced noise.
-We would assume a square aspect ratio for all completions.
+We would assume a square aspect ratio for all completions. <br>
 One possible extension would be to have a dedicated model also for 3d voronoi, I am curious of its reliability.

 I would also consider prompting the synthetic generation step to avoid bad seeds, such as collinear and stacking.